I honestly don't know what else to say so if you've got a question that wasn't answered anywhere else on the profile, ask.

 something to write on

 If I find something to do, it's usually getting together with a group of friends and either gaming or going through movie nights, which can be just going to a movie theater or hanging out at one of our houses.
-Usually the movies nights focus on bad movies that can be made fun of, though if we go to a movie theater we try to find something that at least looks entertaining.

 Another that happens is I usually dive into games (video, board, dice, pen-and-paper, and narrative games), partially because some of my work and a considerable amount of my academics revolve around games, gamer culture, narrative theory, etc.